emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 CROSS_ORIGIN_STORAGE
 ====================

-[experimental] Enables Cross-Origin Storage (COS) API support for Wasm loading on the Web target.
+Enables Cross-Origin Storage (COS) API support for Wasm loading on the Web target.
 At link time Emscripten computes the SHA-256 hash of the final ``.wasm`` binary and embeds it in the generated JS.
 At runtime the COS API is used as a progressive enhancement: the binary is